adamdjbrett/doctrineofdiscovery.org/_posts/2023-03-14-religious-origins-white-supremacy.md

   -   Papers from graduate students are encouraged.
   -   Undergraduate panels with a professor are also encouraged.
   -   For questions please email Prof. Philip P. Arnold at <info@indigenousvalues.org>
-  -   All submissions msut be via [the form](https://forms.gle/cZ1ZiUUbQ4BDXykU8) on <doctrineofdiscovery.org>
+  -   All submissions msut be via [the form](https://forms.gle/cZ1ZiUUbQ4BDXykU8).

 [Paper Submissions](https://forms.gle/cZ1ZiUUbQ4BDXykU8){: .btn .btn--success .btn--x-large}